tedneward/ProfBlog/content/blog/2006/the-vietnam-of-computer-science.md

 <!--more-->

+> NOTE: Translations that I'm aware of:
+> **8 November 2012**: A Bulgarian translation of this essay is <a href="http://openspacelands.com/vietnam-computer-science/">here</a>; thanks to Dimitar Teykiyski for the work.
+> **2 May 2025**: A Czech transation of this essay is [here](https://blog.zvestov.cz/software%20development/2025/04/29/vietnam-informatiky); much thanks to
+Luboš Račanský for the heavy lifting on that one.

 *(2022 Note: This piece is now fifteen years old.
 I've been tempted a few times to trim the historical section down--that's one of the piece's most-frequent complaints--but in the interests of not having multiple copies of it floating around, I've kept it here.
 If you want to skip the history lesson, <a href="#tech">here</a> is a quick link to the technology bits. --TN)*

 No armed conflict in US history haunts the American military more than the Vietnam War, aka "Vietnam".
 So many divergent elements coalesced to create the most decisive turning point in modern American history that it defies any layman's attempt to tease them apart.
 And yet, the story of Vietnam is fundamentally a simple one: The United States began a military project with simple yet unclear and conflicting goals, and quickly became enmeshed in a quagmire that not only brought down two governments (one legally, one through force of arms), but also deeply scarred American military doctrine for the next four decades (at least).